csswizardry/csswizardry.github.com/_posts/2020-11-03-site-speed-topography.md

 CLS is a Core Web Vital, it’s not a milestone measured in timings.
 Instead, it focuses on layout stability, which is actually not much at all about speed.
 That said, we can still join some dots.
-It’s quite obvious to me that huge LCP on the PLP is pushing out our CLS—whatever content is late to render doesn’t have any placeholder or skeleton.
+It’s quite obvious to me that huge LCP on the PLP is pushing out our CLS — whatever content is late to render doesn’t have any placeholder or skeleton.
 However, and slightly more obscure, the high CLS on the SRP is not joined by a high LCP.
 This suggests two possible scenarios: